quicwg/base-drafts/draft-ietf-quic-http.md

   {{frame-settings}} and {{h2-settings}}.

 PUSH_PROMISE (0x5):
-: The PUSH_PROMISE does not reference the stream that carries the response to the pushed request; instead the push stream references the PUSH_PROMISE frame.
+: The PUSH_PROMISE does not reference a stream; instead the push stream references the PUSH_PROMISE frame using a Push ID.
+See
-  See {{frame-push-promise}}.
+  {{frame-push-promise}}.

 PING (0x6):
 : PING frames do not exist, since QUIC provides equivalent functionality.